phrozen/go-upskilling/src/content/coding-with-go/warmup.md

 	}
 }
 ```

 ### Two numbers in array can sum a number

-This problem can be solved with a map so, lets use one
+This problem can be solved with a map so, lets use one.

 ``` go
 func canSum(a []int, t int) bool {